MODULE 5

 force multiplied by a distance.
 However, using the idea of the vector (cross)

-vector and the force .
-The magnitude of the torque can be
+The vector The magnitude of the torque can be

 be expressed as